 That, and all the other projects next year.
 We’ll see what happens, but it’ll be great to focus on those.
 That’s what I’m having to do at the moment: focus on next year and hope what we live with now goes past us.
 I’m still going to prep for concerts that were set to happen, even if they don’t, in New York and at Wigmore Hall.
 I put a lot of time into the programming, especially atWigmorethisseason, and off the back of those programs I’m hoping to do some recordings, and later maybe tour the same programs, or an amalgam of them, but certainly it makes sense to keep doing it, and to satisfy the creative part of my brain.
 I have to be doing something like that.
 If I don’t see any printed music, I’ll go crazy; it’s been my life since the age of eight, so I need it.
 I don’t know what to do with my days if they don’t have music in them.
 I’ve also taken up cross stitch, but I can only allow myself to buy cross stitch with swear words in it, so that’s my next project.

-Lately I’ve found myself re-evaluating the past within the context of the present.
+Lately I’ve found myself re-evaluating the past with all the complicated and sometimes ugly details of the present.
 It’s been an important and sometimes painful journey, for a variety of reasons both personal (disposing of photo albums, many of which were my mother’s) and professional (my slow if sure transition away from journalism).
 Through travels, research, readings, and various creative ruminations, I’ve come to appreciate just how deeply recontextualizing materials of the past can help us understand and appreciate new ways of being fully and completely present, however uncomfortable that may sometimes be; evolution is not, after all, supposed to be a comfortable process.

 I suspect this is something Georg Katzer understood.
 The award-winning German composer, born in what is now Poland in 1935, was a pioneer of electronic new music in the German Democratic Republic.
 He founded the Studio for Electroacoustic Music in the 1980s, and made a career of redefining past to understand present, setting the stakes high for future modes of expression.
 The weight and influence of Europe’s shifting history through the decades lent him a ravenous curiosity for exploration of the past mixed with an enthusiasm for for redefining the present; he did so much with a twinkle in his eye as well rather than the furrowed brow of a serious artiste, which gives his work a discernible humanism, even amidst the plaintive bleeps and sighing bloops of works like “Steinelied I” (1984) and “Steinelied II” (2010).
 Listen to his wide-ranging oeuvre, which moves easily between lyrical brutality and brutal lyricism, and you’ll hear Bartok, Stravinsky, Lutowslawski and Zimmerman, as well as bits of Kraftwerk and Einstürzende Neubauten.
 Sounds brush, bump, groan, and grind against each other in ways that are, even many decades after their creation, gripping, contemporary, and theatrical.